NguyenHoaiSon2003/E-commerce-Web-Traffic-Conversion-Performance-SQL/README.md

-# Analyze Web Traffic & Conversion Performance of Google Merchandise Store – an e-commerce company selling Google-branded products | SQL
+# E-commerce Web traffic & conversion performance analyst | SQL

 Utilizeed SQL in Google BigQuery to write and execute queries to find the desired data